 Automatically Suspend Extract Refreshes for Inactive Workbooks

 To save resources, Tableau can automatically suspend extract refresh tasks for inactive workbooks.
 This feature applies to full extract refreshes only, not to incremental extract refreshes.
 This feature only applies to refresh tasks that run more frequently than weekly, not to weekly or less frequent refresh tasks.
+This feature only applies to extracts that are embedded in workbooks and not to published data sources.

 If any of these events occur, the workbook inactivity countdown timer is reset.